tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 10 - Good Hero Section.md

 ## 15 second rule

-In average, visitors of web leaves it wit
+In average, visitors of web leaves it within 15 seconds.

+That's why a Hero section must answer crucial questions: